-Hawaiian hoary bats have been detected within the PMA (Tetra Tech 2016, Starcevich et al. 2020).
-Preliminary results from an island-wide acoustic monitoring research project suggests a generally low occupancy rate (average 0.0153 detections/detector-night June 2017 - October 2019) with detections limited to the lactation (mid-June - August) and post-lactation (September - mid-December) seasons (Starcevich et al. 2020).
+With limited data collection, Hawaiian hoary bat acoustic activity has been documented within the PMA at relatively low rates.
+During a 30-day deployment of one acoustic monitor (April 14, 2014 -May 13, 2014) one bat was detected (April 22, [pregnancy reproductive period]) (Tetra Tech 2016)3.
+Similarly, during a series of deployments of acoustic detectors with one to two-week sampling periods (672 detector nights and 8,064 detector hours) from December 2019 to March 2020 at 80 sites in the vicinity of the PMA, only 39 detections were recorded, with most of the detections (15) in grazed grassland habitat; ungrazed evergreen forest had 11 detections (Davidson 2020).
+Results from an island-wide acoustic monitoring research project suggests a generally low occupancy rate at the upper elevation of the PMA (average 0.0164 detections/detector-night June 2017 - October 2021) with detections concentrated in the lactation (mid-June - August) and postlactation (September - mid-December) seasons (Site-046 in Thompson and Starcevich 2022).
+Another nearby site at a lower elevation (Site-055) included a higher activity rate (0.0398 detections/detector night) and showed a similar temporal distribution of activity (Thompson and Starcevich 2022).
 Results from the detectors distributed more broadly within the Ko'olau Mountains suggest that bats are likely present at low levels throughout the year with the lowest occupancy rates occurring during the pregnancy season (April - mid-June).
-Closer scrutiny than achievable in a project on the scale of Starcevich et al. (2020) is likely to reveal significantly more detail on the occupancy rates, seasonality, and habitat preferences of the Hawaiian hoary bat within the PMA and more broadly in the central Ko'olau Mountains.
+Closer scrutiny than achievable in a project on the scale of Thompson and Starcevich (2022) is likely to reveal significantly more detail on the occupancy rates, seasonality, and habitat preferences of the Hawaiian hoary bat within the PMA and more broadly in the central Koʻolau Mountains.

-Within the context of the Hawaiian hoary bat island-wide acoustic monitoring study, Starcevich et al. (2020) suggests the central Koʻolau Mountains is situated on the southern and eastern edge of the region within which the majority of Hawaiian hoary bat detections occur.
-Specifically, preliminary results from Starcevich et al. 2020 found higher detection rates in the northern Waianae and northern Koʻolau Mountains and generally in northwestern Oʻahu.
+Within the context of the Hawaiian hoary bat island-wide acoustic monitoring study, Thompson and Starcevich (2022) suggests the central Koʻolau Mountains is situated on the southern and eastern edge of the region within which the majority of Hawaiian hoary bat detections occur.
+Specifically, results from Thompson and Starcevich (2022) found higher detection rates in the northern Waianae and northern Koʻolau Mountains and generally in northwestern Oʻahu.